JCHAVEROT/Gen6D/README.md

-# Gen6D Setup Tutorial :rocket: (GPT generated from LaTeX code)
+# Gen6D Setup Tutorial :rocket:

 Welcome to the Gen6D setup tutorial! :raised_hands: This guide will walk you through the process of setting up the Scitas Izar environment to run Gen6D.